nikefn/nikefn.github.io/_posts/2026-03-09-project_citiverse.markdown

 - **Xu et al. (2025): "Using human mobility data to quantify experienced urban inequalities."** *Nature Human Behaviour.* Shifts the measurement of urban inequality from where people live to where they actually go.
 A interesting example of what becomes visible beyond conventional indicators.
 [DOI: 10.1038/s41562-024-02079-0](https://doi.org/10.1038/s41562-024-02079-0)

 - **Zhang et al. (2024): "Urban Foundation Models: A Survey."** *KDD 2024.* The first systematic definition of Urban Foundation Models.
 Essential for understanding the technical landscape underneath the Citiverse idea and how language, vision, time-series and multimodal urban data converge in a single model architecture.
+[DOI: 10.1145/3637528.3671453](https://doi.org/10.1145/3637528.3671453)

 - **Stojanovic et al. (2026): "Blind spots and actionable insights for urban governance of the climate-biodiversity-health nexus."** *npj Urban Sustainability.* Documents the problem this page discusses: How sectoral silos, fragmented targets and soft governance tools create blind spots in urban policy, even when the data is technically available.
 [DOI: 10.1038/s42949-026-00345-w](https://doi.org/10.1038/s42949-026-00345-w)